Student Finance CalculatorSFC

 Repayment is on Plan 5: 9% above £25,000, written off after 40 years.
 This is unchanged.

-Previous graduates get a reduced "residual entitlement" a 3 year graduate has ~£9,535 left.
+Previous graduates get a reduced residual entitlement and a typical 3 year graduate has roughly £9,790 left.

 ELQ restrictions are removed, making retraining easier.

-The main benefit is for mid-career adults and modular learners.
+The main benefit is for adults returning to study and for modular learners.
 For school leavers doing a standard degree, very little changes in practice.

 Related Guides & Tools

-Sources: GOV.UK — Lifelong Learning Entitlement: Overview (updated 26 November 2025); House of Commons Library: The Lifelong Learning Entitlement (published 9 September 2025).
-This guide was last updated on 25 March 2026.
-Policy details may change, check GOV.UK for the latest information.
+Sources: GOV.UK: Lifelong Learning Entitlement: Overview (updated 15 April 2026); House of Commons Library: The Lifelong Learning Entitlement (published 9 September 2025).
+This guide was last updated on 29 April 2026.
+Policy details may change, so check GOV.UK for the latest information.